itsnamgyu/TIW/README.md

 # when-i-woke
-When I go to bed and when I woke up!
+When I went to bed and when I woke up!

 ```when-i-woke
 DATE     SLEEP  WOKE   TIME   RATING